Brad-Hammond/Fast-Fingers/README.md

 #### Display Text

-The display text that the user has to type overflows onto the next line mid word - I am unable to fix this.
+The display text that the user has to type overflows onto the next line midword - I am unable to fix this.

 - Please see below snippet of this: